Sedation Dentistry in Union City, NJ

 There are four different levels of sedation that can be used to help patients feel more at ease during their dental procedures:

-- General anesthesia: This level is the deepest sedation level and is generally only used in an outpatient surgery or hospital setting
+- General anesthesia: This level is the deepest sedation level and is generally only used in an outpatient surgery or hospital setting.
+However, by partnering with an expert anesthesiologist, we are able to provide this service to our patients.

 Patients must be honest with Dr. Diana Rodriguez, DMD, and the staff at Union City Mini Dental Implants about their level of apprehension concerning an upcoming dental procedure.
 Only when patients are honest can the most appropriate type and level of sedation dentistry be determined.